semimod/openvaf-website/content/docs/getting-started/model_compilation.md

 in a terminal.
 This invokes the compilation process.

-If there are no errors in the Verilog-A source, a file called **VerilogA-File.osdi** will be generated that can be used by circuit simulators that implement the OSDI interface (todo: link), such as Ngspice.
+If there are no errors in the Verilog-A source, a file called **VerilogA-File.osdi** will be generated that can be used by circuit simulators that implement the [OSDI interface](../../implementation_details/osdi), such as Ngspice.